 - You (their employer) are a recognised sponsor.
 For a list of recognised companies please check the public register of recognised sponsors.

 - The migrant has a valid travel document.
 For example, a passport.

 - The migrant is not a risk to public order or national security.

 - The migrant is willing to take a tuberculosis test upon arrival in the Netherlands.
 Some nationalities are exempt from this obligation.

 - The migrant will earn a competitive income.

 - The migrant has a monthly gross income that meets the highly skilled migrant criteria.
-For employees from the age of 30 upwards a higher income requirement applies than for employees under the age of 30, as well as for those who have graduated in the Netherlands.
-The amounts are index-linked on a yearly basis.
-This income requirement does not apply if the migrant performs scientific research or is a physician in training to become specialist.
-In that case, the income must at least meet the provisions listed in the Dutch Minimum Wage Act (wml).
+For employees from the age of 30 upwards, a higher income requirement applies than for employees under the age of 30, as well as for those who have graduated in the Netherlands.
+The required income amounts are indexed every year.

 Short-term knowledge workers

 A simplified procedure exists for knowledge workers staying for less than 3 months in the Netherlands.